Gloriavale Christian Community: Other charges of physical and sexual abuse

+Official investigations

 Stories of child abuse, rape, and other forms of cruelty and subjugation have emerged.
 A wide-ranging government investigation into the community began in 2015, leading to a number of charges.
 News of controversial practices in the community led to the police making daily checks on the community in 2018.

-In 2017 Salem Temple, the son of the leader, Howard Temple, faced charges of sexual offending against a young girl between 2005 and 2013.
-The alleged offending occurred during a period when Salem Temple was in a position of authority as leader of a youth group.
-Temple told the court that he had a consensual extra-marital affair with the complainant when she was aged 17.
-After an aborted trial and a hung jury in a second trial, charges were dismissed in 2021.
-Name suppression for Temple lapsed in 2023.
+Operation Minneapolis

 In July 2020, the New Zealand Police in conjunction with Oranga Tamariki launched Operation Minneapolis, an investigation into child abuse at Gloriavale, after receiving information about alleged abuse of an 11-year-old boy.
 In September 2020, a 20-year-old man was charged with doing an indecent act on three boys between the ages of 12 and 16 years.
 He was discharged in September 2021 without conviction after pleading guilty – the offences had occurred when he himself was a teenager and the court felt there was a low risk of him reoffending.